w3c/epub-tests/docs/contributing.md

 ## Prerequisites

-* Install [eCanCrusher](https://www.docdataflow.com/ecancrusher/) or another utility or local script that can turn an EPUB folder into a compressed .epub file.
+* Install [eCanCrusher](https://www.docdataflow.com/ecancrusher/) or another utility or local script that can turn an EPUB folder into a compressed EPUB file.

    * On macOS, a command in Terminal can zip EPUB.
 Go to the folder containing the files and enter the following:
    `zip -X0 book.epub mimetype; zip -Xur9D book.epub META-INF OEBPS -x ‘*.DS_Store’ `